 Presided over by HRH The Princess Royal since the Trust’s launch in 1985, the Annual Award Ceremony is the highlight of The Butler Trust’s year and a chance to celebrate the achievements of the inspirational people recognised through the Awards.

-HRH The Princess Royal hosted the Butler Trust’s 33rd Annual Award Ceremony on 15th March 2018.
+The Butler Trust’s 34th Annual Award Ceremony, hosted by HRH The Princess Royal, was held on 21st March, 2019.
 By gracious permission of Her Majesty the Queen, the event was held at St. James’s Palace in London, the senior Palace of the Sovereign.

-Guests included the Lord Chancellor and Secretary of State for Justice, the Rt.
+In addition to the winners and their personal guests, there were senior representatives from across the entire sector, including the Lord Chancellor and Secretary of State for Justice, the Rt.
 Hon.
-David Gauke, MP, the Minister of State for Prisons & Probation, Rory Stewart, OBE MP, and the Co-Chair of the All Party Parliamentary Penal Affairs Group (and former Chief Inspector of HM Prisons), Lord Ramsbotham CGB CBE.
-Also in attendance were the Chief Executive of the Scottish Prison Service, Colin McConnell, the Director General of the Northern Ireland Prison Service, Ronnie Armour, and the Chief Executive Officer of HMPPS, Michael Spurr.
-Senior representatives from the staff associations included the National Chair of the Prison Officers’ Association, Mark Fairhurst, the President of the Prison Governors Association, Andrea Albutt, and the General Secretary of NAPO, Ian Lawrence.
-Other notable guests included football legend and Butler Trust Patron Sir Trevor Brooking CBE, and longstanding supporter (and former Secretary to Sir Winston Churchill), RAB Butler’s niece, Lady Williams of Elvel.
+David Gauke, MP, the Minister of State for Prisons & Probation, Rory Stewart, OBE MP, Sir Richard Heaton, Permanent Secretary at the Ministry of Justice, and the Co-Chair of the All Party Parliamentary Penal Affairs Group (and former Chief Inspector of HM Prisons), Lord Ramsbotham CGB CBE.
+Also attending were the Chief Executive Officer of HMPPS, Michael Spurr, the Chief Executive of the Scottish Prison Service, Colin McConnell, Her Majesty’s Chief Inspector of Prisons, Peter Clarke CVO OBE QPM, as well as Dame Glenys Stacey, Her Majesty’s Chief Inspector of Probation.
+Other notable guests included football legend and Butler Trust Patron Sir Trevor Brooking CBE as well as the Trust’s longstanding supporter (and former Secretary to Sir Winston Churchill), RAB Butler’s niece, Lady Williams of Elvel.

 Rory Stewart, Prisons and Probation Minister